Cornell University Library

 If you maintain a personal website, use a contact form rather than publishing your personal email address.

-If you have a personal website, be sure to keep security patches updated.
+If you use a dynamic content management system (CMS), e.g. WordPress, be sure to keep security patches updated.
 Or, build your site using a static site generator; static sites are more resistant to denial-of-service attacks and other attempts to cause harm.
 Talk to Digital CoLab staff for help with building a static site.

 Be aware that your email correspondence with colleagues at state universities may be obtained and published via public records requests.